linagora/angular-translate-quality/readme.md

 * ... keys are sorted alphabetically (ease the search for a specific key).
 * ... values that contain HTML mark-ups are closed correctly.
 * ... values do not contain forbidden patterns (to ban words, check typography, etc).
+* ... values are trimmed (no white space character at the beginning or the end).
 * ... all the JSon files have the same keys (no missing key).
 * ... all the equivalent values (across all the JSon files) have the same number of HTML mark-ups.
 * ... all the HTML files reference a key that was declared in the JSon files.